 Chronic Lung Disease: Avoiding Irritants and Allergens

-Try to Avoid…
+Try to stay away from…

 Ask for smoke-free hotel rooms and rental cars.

-Make sure fireplaces and wood stoves are well ventilated, and sit well away from them.
+Make sure fireplaces and wood stoves are well ventilated.
+And sit well away from them.

-Smog: This is made up of car exhaust and other air pollutants.
+Smog.
+This is made up of car exhaust and other air pollutants.

-Avoid using bleach and ammonia for cleaning.
+Don't use bleach or ammonia for cleaning.

 Use scent-free deodorant, lotion, and other products.

-Other irritants: These include dust, aerosol sprays, and fine powders.
+Other irritants .
+These include dust, aerosol sprays, and fine powders.

-Pollen: This is a fine powder made by trees, grasses, and weeds.
+Pollen.
+This is a fine powder made by trees, grasses, and weeds.

-Dust mites: These are tiny bugs too small to see.
+Dust mites .
+These are tiny bugs too small to see.
 They live in mattresses, bedding, carpets, curtains, and indoor dust.

-Mold: This grows in damp places, such as bathrooms, basements, and closets.
+Mold.
+This grows in damp places such as bathrooms, basements, and closets.